Should you use a Smartwatch for your next Workout? | HotelGyms.com Blog

 An overlooked benefit of Smartwatches

-Everyone talks about the apparent benefits of smartwatches, but few realize one of the best advantages of these devices: Pair your Smartwatch with your phone.
+Everyone talks about the apparent benefits of smartwatches, but few realize one of the best advantages when a smartwatch is paired with your phone.

 • Picking and replacing exercises